salehahmadut/EE319k_SpaceInvaders/README.md

 5/1 4:43 AM

--added lives, and aliens randomly shoot at player every 1 second (using timer1). can only get hit 6 times before dying (3 hearts w/ half hearts)
+-added player lives, and aliens randomly shoot at player every 1 second (using timer1). can only get hit 6 times before dying (3 hearts w/ half hearts)

+-added health for aliens & sprites reflecting how much damage done to an alien

 -will add lose condition when hearts = 0 later